 Not returns the logical negation of the argument expr.
-If {expr} is False it returns True, and if {expr} is True, {Not expr} returns False.
+If expr is False it returns True, and if expr is True, {Not expr} returns False.
 If the argument is neither True nor False, it returns the entire expression with evaluated arguments.

 '''

 In> Not True

 Out> False;

 In> Not False

 Out> True;

 In> Not(a)

+Out> Not a;

 '''